ho-nl/docker-development-box/patch/static-content-deploy.md

 Makes the static content deploy use relative symlinks in developer mode.
 Does not affect production mode.

+Without this patch, nginx will not be able to directly read static content files, which causes them to be resolved through Magento/PHP, greatly reducing performance.

 # Installation

 1. Install https://github.com/vaimo/composer-patches